Karthick-code/day-23-shopping-cart/README.md

 this files belongs to karthick it includes
     => app.js
-    => components files are stored in components file
+    => all components are stored in components file